 “To be frank, I’ve had some last-minute nerves.
 I was convinced I was too young to be wandering up the aisle, but I had a long chat with Tony and Elizabeth, the young couple staying with us for a month.
 We’ve had a few nights out with Lucía, and they know her quite well.
 I was persuaded she doted on me and was barmy to even consider not marrying her.”

 “I agree.
 Listen, son, I had the same doubts before marrying your mother, everybody groom does but look at us now.
 It’s been a wonderful life and I’d have been a fool to have her left in the lurch.
 Lucía is a lovely girl and you’re fortunate she wants to marry you.
 Your mother and I are convinced she’ll be a good wife, mother, and asset to the business.
-One question, how did you manage to persuade the priest to marry you in the catholic church?”
+One question, how did you manage to persuade the priest to marry you in the Catholic church?”

 “Lucía managed that, all I had to do was produce my Anglican Baptism Certificate to prove I was associated with religion and sign a waiver to raise any children in the Catholic way.
 I’ve also had to attend a few sessions with the priest.”